TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 This optimizes the latency for connecting clients, as they don't have to wait for the sliding log write to complete.
 The behaviour still has spike arrest behaviour, however recovery may take longer as the blocking is in effect for a minimum of the configured `per` duration.

-The option will increase Gateway and Redis resource usage, as another key is maintained, more Redis commands are issued for every request, and the sliding log is written in a background routine.
-The option provides better performance for clients as a trade-off.
+Gateway and Redis resource usage is increased with this option.

 This option can be enabled using the following configuration option [enable_sentinel_rate_limiter]({{< ref "/tyk-oss-gateway/configuration.md#enable_sentinel_rate_limiter" >}}).